Inside: How to create a magical winter wonderland tablescape for January from a Christmas table by switching out a few simple things! ➡

-So to make the transition through this rather dreary month of the year, I made over my red and white Christmas dining table to fit the soft reflective feel of January.
-And the best part, I was able to create this winter wonderland tablescape by only changing very few things!
+So to make the transition through this rather dreary time of year, I made over my red and white Christmas dining table to fit the soft reflective feel of January.
+And the best part?
+I was able to create this cozy winter wonderland theme tablescape by only changing very few things!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 If you missed what the red and white Christmas tablescape looked like, this is where this winter tablescape started:

 Full of joy and celebration of the holiday season – you just can’t ignore the color red.
 So to start this quiet winter tablescape, I removed the red color palette and obvious Christmas decorations – napkins, ribbons, roses, ornaments, and jingle bells.
 Then I added a few rustic natural elements to make it cozy.
 And the winter wonderland tablescape idea came all together with what else?
 A little snow.